 - 2015-2016 Winner Barbados leg of the Angostura Global Cocktail Challenge and 2016 Angostura Ambassador for Barbados

 - 2018- Best Mixologist at Rum & Rhythm (Caribbean Tourism Organisation)

 - 2018- Pepsi award Best Mixologist at the Embassy Chef Challenge in Washington

 - His favourite cocktail is Amaretto Sour.

 - His son’s name is Cacique which means ‘Warrior’ in the Kalinago tongue.

-- Though a Bajan at heart, Philip was born on the island of St. Vincent.
+- Though a Bajan at heart, Phillip was born on the island of St. Vincent.